hoytech/quadrable/README.md

 When dealing with large and highly divergent trees, the request and response sizes can become quite large.
 Sometimes this is not desirable:

 * The network transport used may have message size restrictions
-* Progress-bar type reporting becomes more difficult
+* Progress-bar type reporting and natural back-pressure becomes more difficult
 * Large buffers may need to be allocated in several places during transmission and reception
-* Even if it's possible with a particular network transport, Quadrable does not begin processing a request until the entire message has been received, reducing parallelism
+* Even if it's possible with a particular network transport, Quadrable does not begin processing a request until the entire message has been received

 For these reasons, when creating requests and/or responses, a `bytesBudget` parameter can be specified.
 This limits the sizes of the requests/responses.
 Requests can be made smaller simply by requesting fewer items and querying the rest later.
 Responses can be made smaller by not responding to all the items in a request.
-The syncer supports this, and will re-request any missing items in its next tree reconcilliation.
+The syncer supports this, and will re-request any missing items in its next round of tree reconcilliation.

-Use of `bytesBudget` does have some disadvantages: It slightly increases bandwidth overhead but, more importantly, it increases the number of round-trips.
+Use of `bytesBudget` has some disadvantages: It slightly increases overhead and, more importantly, it increases the number of round-trips.

-`bytesBudget` is not a hard guarantee, and message will often be smaller than this number.
-The encoded message sizes are estimated during processing, not computed exactly, and this estimation is in most cases conservative.
+`bytesBudget` is not a hard guarantee, and message will often be smaller than this number because the encoded message sizes are estimated during processing, not computed exactly, and this estimation is in most cases conservative.
 Messages can also be larger than the `bytesBudget` when large leaf values are present, because the sync protocol does not support chunking values.

 For trees that mostly contain short leaf values, normal response sizes are typically about 10 times larger than the requests (with the default depth limits).